platformio/platformio-docs/core/userguide/cmd_ci.rst

 Build project with automatically pre-generated environments based on board settings.

-For more details please look into :option:`platformio project init --board`.
+For more details please look into :option:`pio project init --board`.

 .. option::
     --build-dir